deividAlfa/stm32_soldering_iron_controller/README.md

             * Trigger event selection: Update Event (UG bit from TIMx_EGR)
             * Set Prescaler for 10uS period at input.
               Ex @ 48MHz, Prescaler: 479 (479+1=480)
-            * NVIC settings: Enable TIMx Global interrupt.
+            * NVIC settings: Interrupts disabled.
               Consider that some timers will run at CPU speed, while other may take a slower clock, depending on the bus.
               Check the Clock config in CUBEMX!